-The loaded magazine is inserted into the pistol's magazine well by angling the magazine and inserting its flat-sided edge into the magazine well first, and then moving it into the well so that its other edge (containing a projection) locks into place in front of the trigger guard.
-Pull on the magazine slightly to ensure it is locked into position.
+4. Install the magazine back into the pistol by inserting the flat-sided edge first into the magazine well and then angling the magazine so that its other edge (containing a pronounced projection) locks into place in front of the trigger guard.
+Pull on the magazine slightly to ensure it is locked into position (illustration #3).